The 12 Best Places To Visit in Mainland Greece

 Nafpaktos’ brand new KTEL bus station is unhelpfully located outside of the main town area, so you will need to take a cab (tel: +30 26 3402 5111) to/from the town center.

 Appointed Greek capital for one year after the liberation of Greece in 1821, Nafplio’s role as head city was passed over to Athens by Greece’s first King, Otto.
 That didn’t deter Nafplio from slowly developing into a swanky retreat for urbanites, artists, merchants and other posh people in later years.
 Today’s travelers are advised to make plans well in advance.
-Its gorgeous and sophisticated air ensures that many visitors year-round – particularly in winter, though high summer sees a lot of northern Europeans drawn by its irresistible pull.
+Its gorgeous and sophisticated air ensures there are many visitors year-round – particularly in winter, though high summer sees a lot of northern Europeans drawn by its irresistible pull.

 Things to Do in Nafplio